apaul2/mat301/ps3.md

 7. Create a relational data model for *orders*.
 Consider applying normalization rules (discuss Monday)

 8. For customer, could email be used as a primary key?
 If so, state why.
 Also, if possible to use as a primary key, discuss any disadvantages of using email as a primary key.
+  Yes it can be a unique primary key, however would not be the best because people always change email address and deleted addresses.
+This is however a natural key.
 9. Given two relations S and R below find the Cartsian Product S x R.
 10. Find the natural join between the Faculty and Department relations below.